ros-navigation/navigation2/nav2_smac_planner/README.md

 Some of the most popular tuning guides for Navigation / Nav2 even [call this out specifically](https://arxiv.org/pdf/1706.09068.pdf) that there's substantial benefit to creating a gentle potential field across the width of the map - after inscribed costs are applied - yet very few users do this.

-This habit actually results in paths produced by NavFn, Global Planner, and now SmacPlanner to be very suboptimal.
+This habit actually results in paths produced by NavFn, Global Planner, and now SmacPlanner to be somewhat suboptimal.
 They really want to look for a smooth potential field rather than wide open 0-cost spaces in order to stay in the middle of spaces and deal with close-by moving obstacles better.

 So it is my recommendation in using this package, as well as all other cost-aware search planners available in ROS, to increase your inflation layer cost scale in order to adequately produce a smooth potential across the entire map.
 For very large open spaces, its fine to have 0-cost areas in the middle, but for halls, aisles, and similar; **please create a smooth potential to provide the best performance**.

+### Hybrid-A* and State Lattice Turning Radius'

+A very reasonable and logical assumption would be to set the `minimum_turning_radius` to the kinematic limits of your vehicle.
+For an ackermann car, that's a physical quantity; while for differential or omni robots, its a bit of a dance around what kind of turns you'd like your robot to be able to make.
+Obviously setting this to something insanely small (like 20 cm) means you have alot of options, but also probably means the raw output plans won't be very straight and smooth when you have 2+ meter wide aisles to work in.

+I assert that you should also consider the environment you operate within when setting this.
+While you should **absolutely not** set this to be any smaller than the actual limits of your vehicle, there are some useful side effects of increasing this value in practical use.
+If you work in an area wider than the turning circle of your robot, you have some options that will ultimately improve the performance of the planner (in terms of CPU and compute time) as well as generate paths that are more "smooth" directly out of the planner -- not requiring any explicit path smoothing.

+By default, `0.4m` is the setting which I think is "reasonable" for the smaller scale industrial grade robots (think Simbe, the small Fetch, or Locus robots) resulting in faster plans and less "wobbly" motions that do not require post-smoothing -- further improving CPU performance.
+I selected `0.4m` as a trade off between practical robots mentioned above and hobbyist users with a tiny-little-turtlebot-3 which might still need to navigate around some smaller cavities.

 ### 2D Search and Smoothing